 Your doctor might prescribe a medication to calm your overactive immune reaction in your skin.
 Two topical immune-suppressing drugs have been used for years: tacrolimus (Protopic) and pimecrolimus (Elidel).
 Common side effects include temporary itching and burning.
 Other reactions include headache, upper respiratory tract infection, swollen glands and viral skin infections (cold sores, shingles or warts).

-The Newest Drug Treatments:
+Newer Drug Treatments:

-Two newer options are crisaborole (Eucrisa) and dupilumab (Dupixent).
+Two options are crisaborole (Eucrisa) and dupilumab (Dupixent).
 Crisaborole is an ointment, while dupilumab is an injection.

 Dupilumab is significantly more effective than placebo at calming symptoms of atopic dermatitis.
 However, it is pricey.
 It can also trigger troublesome eye symptoms such as conjunctivitis and keratitis (QuarterWatch, Dec.
 2018).

-For Less Severe Eczema or Atopic Dermatitis:
+Treating Less Severe Eczema or Atopic Dermatitis:

 There are several home remedies that readers have suggested for eczema or atopic dermatitis.
 We have no way of assessing what would be best for any given individual since no one approach works for everyone.